Group Activities for Children and Teens

 Discuss initiation rites of indigenous cultures that enacted a death/ rebirth cycle for youth.
 Compare that process to the death and rebirth of a butterfly larvae entering a cocoon phase in which its body disintegrates before forming the adult butterfly.
 Divide paper into four segments and label each one, Child, Preparation, Death, and Rebirth.
 Draw, color, or paint an artistic representation in each box, such as caterpillar, cocoon weaving, disintegration in the cocoon, and the butterfly.

-Discussion: What are some treatments for physical illnesses, such as a wound, a cold, or a disease? (i.e. rest, bandages, surgery, etc.) How are these symbolic of the same treatments we use for emotional or mental problems? (i.e. talking to friends and family, talking to a therapist, hiding or protecting our hurt places, changing destructive patterns, etc.) Design your perfect healing hospital that would help you to heal your heart and mind whenever you are having problems.
+Discussion: What are some treatments for physical illnesses, such as a wound, a cold, or a disease? (i.e. rest, bandages, surgery, etc.) How are these symbolic of the same treatments we use for emotional or mental problems? (i.e. talking to friends and family, talking to a therapist, hiding or protecting our hurt places, changing destructive patterns, etc.) Design your perfect healing hospital or retreat center that would help you to heal your heart and mind whenever you are having problems.
 Include animals, food, recreation, support, mediation, and anything you think would be helpful.

 On one side of your paper, list the following: age, race, body type, speech/ language, fashion/ style, mental ability, physical ability, sexual orientation, social style, income/ financial.
 Make two columns entitled, Advantage and Disadvantage.
 Place a check in one or both of the columns for each word depending on whether that characteristic has been an advantage or disadvantage in your life.
 For example, a teen might say his age is both a disadvantage and an advantage because people treat him like a child and he's not allowed to drive, but he also isn't responsible for bills or working and can still have fun.
-Share with the group, and then draw, paint, or color a "pride" collage of various images and words that represetn qualities about yourself, including any aspects that have been a disadvantage in your life.
+Share with the group, and then draw, paint, or color a "pride" collage of various images and words that represent qualities about yourself, including any aspects that have been a disadvantage in your life.

 28. My Perfect Life